ECE-BU-Miah/seniorProjectNotebook19-20/README.md

 ---
 Today we completed the Quarc Quick Start Guide and managed to get the 2-dof helicopters moving and in the video labeled as 20191010_102427_1[1].mp4 we demonstrate the movement of the helicopters.
 The video is attached to the project above.
 <video src="20191010_102427_1[1].mp4" width="320" height="200" controls preload></video>

+(Date: 10/16/19) Meeting
+---
+We first went over any progress we got done over break which was adding to the github descriptions of the screenshots we got from the simulink models.
+Dr. Miah wants us to work on fixing our Mathematical Model of 2-DOF helicopter document as soon as possible.
+Our task for our next lab time is to implemient the state feedback control lab and get the helicopters moving agian.